julo123456/sql_challenge/README.md

 # sql_challenge
 Module 9 SQL Challenge

-EmployeeSQL folder contains source data csv files imported in into SQL query for Module 9 Challenge.
+EmployeeSQL folder contains source data csv file and SQL files for Module 9 Challenge.

+Employee.sql file is a composite file containing table schema and queries.

+Employee_Table.sql is the table schema only sql file.

+Employee_Queries.sql is the queries only sql file.